Soil and Human Health

 - A unique venue for your business and corporate retreats.

-- Each tour is 1 hour and 15 minutes and includes a hay wagon ride, and a focused program on the topic of your choice.
+- Group tours are 2 hours and include a wagon ride (weather permitting), six stations, and a focused program on the topic of your choice.

 Options and Pricing

 Groups of 25 people or less.
-Cost is $5 per person, with a minimum cost of $50 per tour.
+Cost is $215.
 Children ages 2 and under are free.
-A $30 deposit is required to book a tour.
+A $50 deposit is required to book a tour.
 The balance of the cost must be paid before beginning the tour.
 We accept check, cash, and all major credit cards.
 For groups of children, 1 adult is FREE.
+The fee breaks down to $8.60/person.

 Enjoy our Farm Property.
 No Additional Cost.
 For day-time tours, we invite you to hang out after the tour and eat lunch at our picnic benches, enjoy the play structure, or walk along our woodland trails.
 Because we often have multiple events at the farm during the same time, please let us know in advance if you plan on staying after your tour.

 Service Projects.
-We offer a 50% discount for groups who would like to do an 1.5 hour service project after their tour.
+Did you know that service projects can be great team building events?
 Service projects are only available for high-school age and older.
 We have a limited number of service projects that are available seasonally.
 If you are interested in doing a project after your tour, please ask in advance to see if we have any projects available that match your group's age range and skill set.
 Volunteers help us serve our community by donating vegetables to local food pantries and help keep our 120 acre property beautiful and accessible.

 Summer Programs and Overnight Stays.
 We have cabins, lodge, and camping right here at Teter Farm.
 This can be a great overnight activity for summer camps and other youth groups.
 You can book our on farm retreat center facilities and we will work with you to incorporate our on-farm farm educational curriculum into your programming!
 Contact us to find out more about our custom programming.